pubkey/rxdb/docs-src/docs/electron-database.md

 ## Databases for Electron

-An Electron runtime can be divided in two parts:
+An Electron runtime can be divided into two parts:
 - The "main" process which is a Node.js JavaScript process that runs without a UI in the background.
 - One or multiple "renderer" processes that consist of a Chrome browser engine and runs the user interface.
 Each renderer process represents one "browser tab".